ymadoff/ryba/hadoop/yarn_nm/index.coffee.md

-[The NodeManager](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.htm) (NM) is YARN’s per-node agent, and takes care of the individual compute nodes in a Hadoop cluster.
+[The NodeManager](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.htm) (NM) is YARN’s per-node agent, and takes care of the individual computing nodes in a Hadoop cluster.
 This includes keeping up-to date with the ResourceManager (RM), overseeing containers’ life-cycle management; monitoring resource usage (memory, CPU) of individual containers, tracking node-health, log’s management and auxiliary services which may be exploited by different YARN